la2050/archive/_projects/2015/the-alternative-travel-project.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   There will be no partners on the proposed projects.
 All elements of the project will be produced in-house.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- In the next year at ATP, we believe our running costs will add up to about
-  $200,000.
-We raised nearly $100,000 this year (our organization's first fundraiser) through an online auction & believe that a combination of donations, corporate partnerships, and merchandise sales will fulfill any additional costs in the upcoming year.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $50,000- towards developing the ATP App TOT: $50,000

-   $10,000 x 4- towards 4 ATP produced videos.
-TOT: $40,000
-   A. The first one would be a video we would aim to distribute to driver-ed schools.
-It would emphasize the safety concerns drivers need to be aware of when sharing the road with ATP-ers.
-   B. The second would be aimed at children commuting to school.
-This would give children key pointers on how to stay safe when walking, cycling or taking the public transit to school.
-   C. The third video is focused on Health and ATP lifestyle.
-   D. And finally the fourth video would be focused on New Tech & the incredible advancements offered for an ATP friendly lifestyle.

-   $10,000- towards a Forum TOT: $10,000
-   bringing developers, engineering students & community leaders to brainstorm together & dialogue about the benefits of bringing ATP infrastructure into new development.

-   FINAL TOTAL: $100,000
 How do you plan to scale the success of your proposal?: >- Truthfully, the success of our proposal comes down to locking in a grant.
   Falling short of that, our second tier (but no less meaningful) successes